Statistics of Feynman amplitudes in $\phi^4$-theory: Beta function and -dependence

 The coefficients \cref{beta_expansion} of the $N$-dependent primitive beta function is not directly related to the symmetry-factor weighted mean \cref{def:period_mean_aut} because the factor $T(G,N)$ is different for each graph,

-We have see below \cref{beta_asymptotic_ratio_N} that for $N>1$, our results are far from their large-$L$-asymptotic values.
+We have seen below \cref{beta_asymptotic_ratio_N} that for $N>1$, our results are far from their large-$L$-asymptotic values.
 We therefore restrict our attention to $N=1$, where $T(G,1)=1$.
-Then, combining the (conjectured) asymptotic expression for $\beta^\text{prim}_L$ (\cref{beta_asymptotics}) with the known asymptotic growth of $N^{(\Aut)}_L$ (\cref{thm:asymptotic_symmetry_factor})) and the fact that the leading growth of $N^{(C)}_L$ coincides with that of $N^{(\Aut)}_L$ (\cref{def:average_symfactor}), we obtain the following expression for the leading growth $\bar \period^{(\Aut)}_L$ of the mean period:
+Then, combining the (conjectured) asymptotic expression for $\beta^\text{prim}_L$ (\cref{beta_asymptotics}) with the known asymptotic growth of $N^{(\Aut)}_L$ (\cref{thm:asymptotic_symmetry_factor})) and the fact that the leading growth of $N^{(C)}_L$ coincides with that of $N^{(\Aut)}_L$ (\cref{def:average_symfactor}), we obtain the following expression for the leading growth $\bar \period^{(\Aut)}_L$ of the mean period, up to terms $\mathcal{O}(L^{-1})$:

 Owing to the vanishing influence of automorphisms as $L \rightarrow \infty$, the asymptotic growth $\bar \period_L$ of $\left \langle \period \right \rangle $ coincides with \cref{P_mean_asymptotics} to leading order.
 In particular, the growth rate per loop order is